Mathématique: Lantean Dream Team: Part 2

 “You dare break the world,” their Morgan breathes, frost and mist and flowing gown.

 Their Morgan drops her hands and steps back from the shear line in the world.
-Athleisure Morgan crosses from moonlight and lense-light to their undersea grotto, the white of her sportswear turning pale green, blue, gold as she steps across the line.
+Athleisure Morgan crosses from moonlight and lens-light to their undersea grotto.
+The white of her sportswear turns pale green, blue, gold, as she steps across the line.
 The soles of her tennis shoes are silent on the naquadah floor.
 She brings the smell of slate and rain-soaked greenery.
 “You’re important, facet,” she says to her twin, gray eyes gleaming with secrets and storms.

 “You’re a Breaker,” their Morgan breathes.